Parallel-in-Time/pySDC/projects/parallelSDC/README.rst

 Yet, the naive implementation still does not decouple space and time, so that we need to fix the Jacobian at e.g. node 0.
 This example compares the iteration counts and errors for this idea (incl. a modified Newton where the Jacobian is not fixed but the approach is applied nonetheless).
 Three new sweepers are used here: ``linearized_implicit_parallel``, ``linearized_implicit_fixed_parallel`` and ``linearized_implicit_fixed_parallel_prec``.
+This part also contains the code ``newton_vs_sdc.py`` where simplified and inexact Newton are compared to standard SDC for the generalized Fisher's equation.

 .. include:: doc_parallelSDC_nonlinear.rst